Agricultural Business in the Global Economy

 How can you use science to help improve global food security?
 This module introduces you to the issues of global food security and the complexity existing in different parts of our food generation system.
 Looking across the food supply chain, you’ll cover the evolution of crops, crop and animal production, and the food industry.
 Importantly, you’ll also look at sustainable nutrition because food security isn’t just about supply – it’s important that people are getting the right kind of food.
 You’ll learn about these issues through a mix of lectures and practical laboratory sessions.
 You’ll also develop professional skills to work safely in laboratory situations.

-Integrated Agri-Food Marketing
+Integrated Agri-Food Markets and Marketing

 Why should farmers or other food producers think about marketing?
 In this module, you’ll learn about the importance of applying market information and marketing management approaches to agricultural and food businesses.
 You’ll look at the key trends in food and non-food markets, including biofuels.
 Fundamental concepts of these markets and marketing techniques will also be introduced to help you develop an understanding of the agri-food supply chain, food retailing and sourcing, and regulations impacting on agri-food markets.
 You’ll have a mix of lectures, computer-aided learning sessions, field trips to local businesses and lectures from invited guest speakers.